Jacques Chonchol

-Jacques Chonchol (born March 26, 1926) is a politician and professor known for his work in the Chilean land reform movement of the 1960s and early 1970s.
-Conchol served from 1970 to 1972 as Minister of Agriculture in the government of President Salvador Allende.
+Jacques Chonchol (26 March 1926 – 5 October 2023) was a Chilean politician and professor known for his work in the land reform movement during the 1960s and early 1970s.
+Chonchol served from 1970 to 1972 as Minister of Agriculture in the government of President Salvador Allende.
 He took refuge in a foreign embassy during the coup and was allowed to leave Chile for Venezuela.
-He then moved to France.
-He moved back to Chile in 1994.
+He then moved to France, but returned to Chile in 1994.
+He was director of the Institute for Advanced Latin American Studies, in Paris, between 1982 and 1993.

-Prior to working in Allende's administration he was an official in the governmenrt of President Eduardo Frei Montalva.

-He lived in Cuba from 1969 to 1972.
+Land reform

+In 1965, in the middle of the Chilean land reform, President Eduardo Frei Montalva appointed him to head the Institute for Agricultural Development (INDAP).
+Cholchol allowed the transformation of the institution from a technical agency to a "peasant league".
+Still, unhappy with the land reform not going fast enough he left INDAP in 1968 and in 1969 he became a founding member of Popular Unitary Action Movement (MAPU).
+In 1970 he was appointed by President Salvador Allende to be Minister of Agriculture, a position he held until 1972.

 Interviews conducted with him in 2013 and 2014 were published in 2016.

+Death

+Jacques Chonchol died on 5 October 2023, at the age of 97.